-School of Nursing: The School of Nursing is one of five (5) academic units of the University.
-The Dean of the School of Nursing heads the program and reports to the Vice President for Academic Affairs.
+School of Nursing and Health Sciences: The School of Nursing and Health Sciences is one of five (5) academic units of the University.
+The Dean of the School of Nursing and Health Sciences heads the program and reports to the Vice President for Academic Affairs.
 The Dean allocates a minimum of 80% of their time to program administration and a maximum of 20% to teaching as mandated by the Tennessee Board of Nursing.

 Faculty members provide course coordination for the major nursing specialty areas: (1) Medical-Surgical nursing; (2) Psychiatric-Mental Health nursing; (3) Womens Health and Newborn Care; (4) nursing in Child and Family care; and (5) Community Health nursing.